goat-community/goat-docs/docs/toolbox/accessibility_indicators/gravity.md

 :::

 By comparing the two results, you can get a sense of the impact *sensitivity* has on accessibility.

-### Visualization

-Heatmaps in GOAT utilize **[Uber's H3 grid-based](../further_reading/glossary#h3-grid)** solution for efficient computation and easy-to-understand visualization.
-Behind the scenes, a pre-computed travel time matrix for each *routing type* employs this solution and is queried and further processed in real-time to compute accessibility and produce a final heatmap.

 ## 5. References